 ICE BofA Global High Yield (HY) Index – This index tracks the performance of U.S. dollar-, Canadian dollar-, British pound- and euro-denominated below-investment-grade (IG) corporate debt publicly issued in the major domestic or eurobond markets.
 Qualifying securities must have a below-IG rating (based on an average of Moody’s, S&P and Fitch), at least 18 months to final maturity at the time of issuance, at least one year remaining to final maturity as of the rebalancing date, a fixed coupon schedule and a minimum amount outstanding of 250 million U.S. dollars, 250 million euros, 100 million pounds or 100 million Canadian dollars.

-ICE BofA International Government Index – This index tracks the performance of Australian, Canadian, French, German, Japan, Dutch, Swiss and U.K. investment grade (IG) sovereign debt publicly issued and denominated in the issuer’s own domestic market and currency.
+ICE BofA International Government Index – This index tracks the performance of Australian, Canadian, French, German, Japan, Dutch, Swiss and U.K. investment grade (IG) sovereign debt publicly issued and denominated in the issuer’s domestic market and currency.
 Qualifying securities must have at least one year remaining to final maturity, a fixed coupon schedule and a minimum amount outstanding.

 ICE BofA Mortgage-Backed Securities (MBS) Index – This index tracks the performance of U.S. dollar-denominated, fixed-rate and hybrid residential mortgage pass-through securities publicly issued by U.S. Agencies in the domestic market.
-30-year, 20-year, 15-year and interest-only, fixed-rate mortgage pools are included in the index provided they have at least one year remaining to final maturity and a minimum amount outstanding of at least $5 billion per generic coupon and $250 million per production year within each generic coupon.
+Thirty-year, 20-year, 15-year and interest-only, fixed-rate mortgage pools are included in the index provided they have at least one year remaining to final maturity and a minimum amount outstanding of at least $5 billion per generic coupon and $250 million per production year within each generic coupon.

 ICE BofA MOVE Index – This index is a measure of U.S. interest-rate volatility that tracks the movement in U.S. Treasury yield volatility implied by current prices of one-month over-the-counter options on two-, five-, 10- and 30-year Treasuries.